The Best Running Backpacks For Long Runs Or Commuting

 Reasons to avoid

-Even if you fill all these pockets, we found the backpack still sits comfortably against your back and you can tuck in the various straps so they don’t flap around and annoy you.
+Even if you fill all these pockets, I found the backpack still sits comfortably against your back and you can tuck in the various straps so they don’t flap around and annoy you.
 There are four adjustable straps that you can tighten to eliminate bouncing, and the waist strap has zipped pockets on either side that can take keys, an ID card or a small wallet, although not your phone.

 The material has anti-odour properties, so it won’t start to smell even if you’re storing sweaty gear inside.
 The rucksack is water-repellent and will keep its contents dry in a rain shower, though you might want to duck inside if caught in a downpour.